-Symbol Message Specification \} ESC Temporarily OFF ESC system has been temporarily reduced due to excessive brake disc temperature - the function is reactivated automatically when the brakes have cooled.
+Symbol Message Specification ESC Temporarily OFF ESC system has been temporarily reduced due to excessive brake disc temperature - the function is reactivated automatically when the brakes have cooled.
 ESC Service required ESC system disengaged.
-55 Stop the car in a safe place, switch off the engine and start it again.
-Value and also a 'f' the appropriate and a start it again.
-Visit a workshop if the message remains - an authorised Volvo workshop is recommended. î "Message" There is a text message in the combined instrument panel (p.
-62) - Read it! and 25 Constant glow for 2 seconds.
+5 • Stop the car in a safe place, switch off the engine and start it again. • Visit a workshop if the message remains - an authorised Volvo workshop is recommended. ĩ "Message" There is a text message in the combined instrument panel (p.
+62) - Read it! and Constant glow for 2 seconds.
 System check when the engine is started.
-22 Flashing light.
-ESC system is being activated.
-Constant glow.
+Flashing light.
+ESC system is being activated. $\square \bigcirc$ Constant glow.
 Sport mode is activated.
 OFF NOTE: The ESC system is not deactivated in this mode - it is partially reduced.